Top 12 Most Spoken Languages In The World In 2023

 Name in the languageবাংলা (Bangla)

 Bengali is the official language of Bangladesh.
 However, it is also spoken in parts of India and Burma.
-A sizable number of immigrants in the US, UK, and middle east also speak the language.
+A sizable number of immigrants in the US, UK, and Middle East also speak the language.

 Bengali (272 million)